project-oak/oak/testing/oak_echo_enclave_app/README.md

 # Oak Echo

-Echo restricted application that can be run under Restricted Kernel.
+Echo enclave application that can be run under Restricted Kernel.

 Echo binary receives a microRPC request containing bytes, and sends back a microRPC response with the same bytes, without interpreting them.